wavesplatform/waves-lessons/EN/How Waves Works/f. What is a dApp And dApp Creation/lesson.md

             WriteSet([DataEntry((callerAddress + "_q"), question), DataEntry((callerAddress + "_a"), answer)])
             }
         ```
-    2. Use a native to you programming language to send this transaction to the node.<br>
+    2. Use your native programming language to send this transaction to the node.<br>
         Read more about [creating and broadcasting transactions](https://docs.waves.tech/en/building-apps/how-to/basic/transaction).<br>
         ```Java
         // Necessary imports